 Congratulations on becoming foster parent!

 As animals become available for foster, you will receive communication with details about the pets available and you may choose to foster as you prefer.
-You will receive support from our Foster Care team, Foster Mentors and Medical Services team.
+You will receive support from our Foster Care team and Medical Services team.